zeppaman/KerasUI/README.md

 `
 These files are:

-- The outer kerasui/ root directory is just a container for your project.
+- *The outer kerasui/ root directory* is just a container for your project.
 The inner mysite/ directory is the actual Python package for your project.
 Its name is the Python package name you’ll need to use to import anything inside it (e.g. mysite.urls).
-- manage.py: A command-line utility that lets you interact with this Django project in various ways.
+- *manage.py:* A command-line utility that lets you interact with this Django project in various ways.
 You can read all the details about manage.py in jango-admin and manage.py.
-- \_\_init\_\_.py: An empty file that tells Python that this directory should be considered a Python package.
+- *\_\_init\_\_.py:* An empty file that tells Python that this directory should be considered a Python package.
 If you’re a Python beginner, read more about packages in the official Python docs.
-- mysite/settings.py: Settings/configuration for this Django project.
+- *kerasui/settings.py:* Settings/configuration for this Django project.
 Django settings will tell you all about how settings work.
-- mysite/urls.py: The URL declarations for this Django project; a “table of contents” of your Django-powered site.
+- *kerasui/urls.py:* The URL declarations for this Django project; a “table of contents” of your Django-powered site.
 You can read more about URLs in URL dispatcher.
-- mysite/wsgi.py: An entry-point for WSGI-compatible web servers to serve your project.
+- *kerasui/wsgi.py:* An entry-point for WSGI-compatible web servers to serve your project.
 See How to deploy with WSGI for more details.

-#### run it
+#### Run it
 To check if all works, just run django with the built-in server (in production we will use wsgi interface to integrate with our favourite web server)
 ```
 python manage.py runserver